dportik/SuperCRUNCH/docs/Analysis_Overview.md

->KP820543.1 Callisaurus draconoides voucher MVZ265543 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATTTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTGGGTAATGTAATGGCGAGCGAT TGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATTCTCAAACAAGAGCAGACAGAGTGCCCCCAGG
+>KP820543.1 Callisaurus draconoides voucher MVZ265543 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATTTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTGGGTAATGTAATGGCGAGCGAT TGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATTCTCAAACAAGAGCAGACAGAGTGCCCCCAGG AAAATAATTTAATGCTTCCTGAAGACAGCATGGGCATTTTTCAGGATAACAAAAATAATGAACTGTACAA

->KP820544.1 Urosaurus ornatus voucher UWBM7587 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATCTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTAGGTAATGTAATGGCCAGCGAT TGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATCCTCAAACAAGAACAGACTGAGTGCCCCCAGG
+>KP820544.1 Urosaurus ornatus voucher UWBM7587 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATCTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTAGGTAATGTAATGGCCAGCGAT TGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATCCTCAAACAAGAACAGACTGAGTGCCCCCAGG TAAAATTTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTGGGTAATGTAATGGCGAGCGAT AAACTAATTTAATGCTTCCTGAAGACAGTATGGGTATTTTTCAGGATAACAAAAATAATGAACTGTACAA
 ```

 **Sequential format:**
 ```
->KP820543.1 Callisaurus draconoides voucher MVZ265543 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATTTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTGGGTAATGTAATGGCGAGCGATTGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATTCTCAAACAAGAGCAGACAGAGTGCCCCCAGG
+>KP820543.1 Callisaurus draconoides voucher MVZ265543 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATTTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTGGGTAATGTAATGGCGAGCGATTGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATTCTCAAACAAGAGCAGACAGAGTGCCCCCAGGAAAATAATTTAATGCTTCCTGAAGACAGCATGGGCATTTTTCAGGATAACAAAAATAATGAACTGTACAA

->KP820544.1 Urosaurus ornatus voucher UWBM7587 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATCTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTAGGTAATGTAATGGCCAGCGATTGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATCCTCAAACAAGAACAGACTGAGTGCCCCCAGG
+>KP820544.1 Urosaurus ornatus voucher UWBM7587 aryl hydrocarbon receptor (anr) gene, partial cds TAAAATCTCCTTTGAAAGGAACCTTTTTGTGGACACCAGGGATGAATTAGGTAATGTAATGGCCAGCGATTGGCAGGAAAATATTTTGCCAGTGAGGAATAACAGCATCCTCAAACAAGAACAGACTGAGTGCCCCCAGGAAACTAATTTAATGCTTCCTGAAGACAGTATGGGTATTTTTCAGGATAACAAAAATAATGAACTGTACAA
 ```

-The record labels must have a > with a unique accession number, followed by a sequence description.
+The record labels must have a `>` followed by a unique accession number, followed by a sequence description.
 If curated properly, the description line will contain a taxon name, locus information, and possibly several other identifiers, all separated by whitespace.
 There should not be any vertical bars (|) separating information contained in the sequence label. **SuperCRUNCH** cannot properly parse this format.

 The following vertical bar fasta format is ***NOT*** supported by **SuperCRUNCH**: